 Murphy and Dolan; however, not wanting to lose their lucrative business monopoly, began a series of retaliation efforts.
 When John Tunstall was killed in February 1878, all-out war erupted in Lincoln County, and fighting against the monopoly was a group called the Regulators, of which Scurlock was a founding member.

-In the Battle at Blazer’s Mills on April 4, 1878, Scurlock was shot in the leg by Buckshot Roberts and Regulator leader, Dick Brewer was killed.
-A number of other skirmishes took place during the Lincoln County War, taking the lives of more men, including Regulator leader, Frank MacNab.
+In the Battle at Blazer’s Mills on April 4, 1878, Scurlock was shot in the leg by Buckshot Roberts, and Regulator leader Dick Brewer was killed.
+Several other skirmishes took place during the Lincoln County War, taking the lives of more men, including Regulator leader Frank MacNab.
 After MacNab was killed, Scurlock became the third leader of the Regulators.

-The Lincoln County War continued to rage until November 1878 when the governor finally had to step in, threatening martial law.
-In order to return the peace, the governor; however, proclaimed amnesty for all those involved in the Lincoln County War if they were not already under indictment This proclamation; however, did not include Billy the Kid.
-Officially, this ended the Lincoln County War, but not before nineteen people had been killed in the conflict.
+The Lincoln County War continued to rage until November 1878, when the governor finally had to step in, threatening martial law.
+To return the peace, the governor; however, proclaimed an amnesty for all those involved in the Lincoln County War if they were not already under indictment.
+This proclamation; however, did not include Billy the Kid.
+Officially, this ended the Lincoln County War, but not before 19 people had been killed in the conflict.

 A year later, Scurlock had given away his guns and moved to Texas, where he settled down to live a peaceful life.
 He disassociated himself from his gunfighting past and rarely spoke of it.
-Working at a variety of jobs over the next decades, he also pursued a number of intellectual activities, including reading the classics and writing poetry.
-He died at the age of 79 in Eastland, Texas on July 25, 1929.
+Working at various jobs over the following decades, he also pursued several intellectual activities, including reading the classics and writing poetry.
+He died at the age of 79 in Eastland, Texas, on July 25, 1929.